felixarntz/site-icon-extended/readme.txt

 3. The new Site Icon background field in the Customizer

 == Changelog ==

+= 0.2.1 =
+* Fixed: critical error that could happen when using a composer-managed WordPress setup

 = 0.2.0 =
 * Added: a Pinned Tab Icon (also called mask icon) for Safari can now be uploaded